aniketfuryrocks/MangoBox/README.md

 ### MangoChat

-- Allows traders to communicate about their trade.
+- Allows traders to communicate about their trade in real time.
 - It has a minimal interface and can extend to a web page but the main focus is to provide good chat functionality with less overhead.

 ### MangoTui